microsoft/multicluster-gitops/readme.md

 ![multi-cluster-tenant-layout.png](docs/images/multi-cluster-tenant-layout.png)

 The [fleet repository](https://github.com/kaizentm/multicluster-gitops) (this one) represents environments with branches.
 For example, [Dev branch](https://github.com/kaizentm/multicluster-gitops/tree/dev) describes clusters, infrastructure resources, tenants with their applications, everything that Dev environment consists of.
 QA branch describes resources for the QA environment and so on.
-In order to make changes in an environment configurations one needs to create a PR o the corresponding branch.
+In order to make changes in an environment configurations one needs to create a PR to the corresponding branch.
 Different branches/environments normally have different reviewing/approving policies.

 The [Main branch](https://github.com/kaizentm/multicluster-gitops) contains resources outside of environments, things that are common and shared by all environments.
 It might be Flux binary components running in flux-system namespace, any common infrastructure microservices such as Nginx, for example.